Skip to main

 Kroger Pharmacy - Lexington

-Kroger Pharmacy is a supermarket chain pharmacy with subsidiaries nationwide, including City Market, Dillon’s, Fred Meyer, Fry’s, King Soopers, QFC, Ralph’s, and Smith’s Food and Drug.
+Kroger Health is the healthcare arm of the Kroger Co., operating over 2,000 pharmacies and 221 retail-based clinics across the United States.
+Kroger Health has been recognized for its ongoing commitment to accelerating clinical services and was the first large community chain pharmacy to receive NABP Community accreditation.
 The resident will be a part of the Kroger Louisville Division.
-The Louisville Division has over 150 pharmacies between the Louisville and Lexington area.
-The resident will be based at Kroger in Lexington, Kentucky, a unique practice setting located approximately 15 minutes from the University of Kentucky College of Pharmacy.
-This community pharmacy location has a patient care area separate from the dispensing pharmacy and serves as a focal point for patient care services for 22 stores located in Central Kentucky.
+The Louisville Division has over 150 pharmacies in the Louisville and Lexington area.
+The resident is based at Kroger in Lexington, Kentucky, a unique practice setting located approximately 15 minutes from the University of Kentucky College of Pharmacy.
+This community pharmacy location features a separate patient care area, distinct from the dispensing pharmacy.
+It serves as a focal point for patient care services for 22 stores located in Central Kentucky.

-Residents will be able to precept and teach student pharmacists on their Advanced Pharmacy Practice Experience rotations.
+Residents at the Kroger Lexington site will be able to precept and teach student pharmacists on their Advanced Pharmacy Practice Experience rotations.
 The advantages of working with Kroger Pharmacy include the opportunity to implement programs throughout the entire marketing area and the potential to influence pharmacy practice in the community pharmacy setting.
-The resident will have the opportunity to create and provide continuing education for area pharmacists and serve as a resource for drug information for medical professionals and patients.
-The 150+ pharmacies and over 570 pharmacists in the Louisville Division provide a large population of patients and pharmacists for collecting research project data.
+The resident will have the opportunity to create and provide continuing education for area pharmacists, serving as a resource for drug information to medical professionals and patients.
+The 150+ pharmacies and over 570 pharmacists in the Louisville Division provide a large patient population and a substantial number of pharmacists for collecting data for research projects.

 PrimaryPlus